 - Often planted for ornamental purposes.

-- It grows from 50 to 165 ft. tall and the trunk can be up to 8 ft. wide.
-Its wood is used to make boxes, snowboards, boats, and matches.
+- It grows from 50 to 165 ft. tall, and the trunk can be up to 8 ft. wide.
+Its wood makes boxes, snowboards, boats, and matches.
 It has a wide root system that may reach up to 40 meters from the tree and can damage buildings and other structures with its invasive roots.

 Burn Qualities of Poplar Firewood

 Poplar has a burn time ideal for campfires.
 It will burn for 2 to 4 hours and leave a little coal with considerable ash behind.
-It produces a bust of heat which lives for a short time.
-Poplar burns like softwood, the closest match is pine, and finds the best use as kindling firewood.
+It produces a burst of heat which lives for a short time.
+Poplar burns like softwood.
+The closest match is pine which finds the best use as kindling firewood.

-It is widely used in making match sticks, universal kindling duty.
-Moreover, it’s best for the shoulder season when the temperature is not too low and you want to save your denser hardwood for colder months.
+It is widely used in making match sticks and universal kindling duty.
+Moreover, it’s best for the shoulder season when the temperature is not too low, and you want to save your denser hardwood for colder months.

 It burns fast and releases a lot of heat in a very short burnout.
-Per cord (volume) heat output of poplar is very low, compared to others.
+Per cord (volume), the heat output of poplar is very low compared to others.

-There are hardwoods that produce two times more heat for the same volume.
+Some hardwoods produce two times more heat for the same volume.
 It’s nothing to turn away for free, mind you.
 After all, the best firewood is free, easily available, and in great quantity.

 - BTU: 13.7 per Cord (Million BTUs)